NAV

 }

 // 5.
-Create application configuration
+Create application configuration using functional options

-appConfig := config.Application{
+appConfig := application.New(

 "http://localhost:8080/callback",